edgedb/edgedb/docs/reference-intro.rst

 Cheatsheets
 -----------

-Learn to do various common tasks using the many tools included with Gel.
+Learn to do various common tasks using the many tools included with |Gel|.

 Querying
 ^^^^^^^^